colonthree-adolfhook/adolfhook-csso/README.md

 Inject adolfhook-1.7-final into hl2.exe using a DLL injector (no fucking shit)

 # Compiling from source
-Extract "the entire fucking thing lol.rar" into a folder, open it with Visual Studio, preferably with the "Desktop development with C++" workload installed.
-Open the solution and set the build configuration to Release | x86.
+Extract "the entire fucking thing lol.rar" into a folder, open the solution with Visual Studio, preferably with the "Desktop development with C++" workload installed.
+Set the build configuration to Release | x86.